1.5 Health and Social Status

 1.5 j.
 Gender Balance of Voters in Municipal Elections

 The graph shows the gender balance of voters in municipal elections in 2010 and 2014.
-Gender participation is relatively even between areas but the biggest difference between genders seems to be in the central area, 2-4%.
+Gender participation is relatively even between areas but the biggest difference between genders seems to be in the central area, 2-6%.
 Election participation increased significantly in the eastern area in 2014.
-The explanation would most likely be that in 2010, in Langanesbyggð municipality, voters could elect certain people but in 2014 political parties were voted for in the municipal elections
+The explanation would most likely be that in 2010, in Langanesbyggð municipality, voters could elect certain people but in 2014 political parties were voted for in the municipal elections.
+Data on voter turnout by gender from the Eastern region is not available for the 2022 election.

 Public Health Index of the Directorate of Health